icspark-UHM/cat-quiz-lesson/README.md

 ✅ Under `//Step 1`, Store three things into variables:
   - The 'question-text' element
+    - This has been done for you.
   - The 'question-image' element
   - The 'choices' element

-The first element has already been done for you.

 ### Step 2: Changing the HTML elements
 Now, lets update the page by editing the elements we just grabbed.

 We need to put our text from the question into our `questionText` element.
 Remember, `questions` is an **array** of objects, and we're looking for a property from one of those objects.
-In order to do this, we need to know which question we're getting the text from.
+In order to do this, we'll need to know from which question in the array we're getting the text from.
 Luckily, look at our function definition:

 ```javaScript
 function loadQuestion(ID) {